 Bad procurement processes can impact an organization from liquidity to production.
 With profitability, productivity, and even business reputation on the line, poor procurement is far more costly than you may think.

 In 2014, The Topline Strategy Group reported that U.S. businesses were wasting more than 32 million man-hours annually by implementing ineffective procurement tools.
 Only 28% of the procurement professionals surveyed believed that their procurement system enhanced their productivity.
-Although the findings in this report are four years old, organisations are still adapting to change at glacial pace, and losing money as a result.
+Although the findings in this report are four years old, organizations are still adapting to change at glacial pace, and losing money as a result.

-Global health organisation UNICEF, for example, procured a total of $3.46 billion in goods and services last year, and credited savings on their procurement costs of $394.6 million in 2017 to strategic procurement practices, including competitive sourcing and nurturing of partner relationships.
+Global health organization UNICEF, for example, procured a total of $3.46 billion in goods and services last year, and credited savings on their procurement costs of $394.6 million in 2017 to strategic procurement practices, including competitive sourcing and nurturing of partner relationships.

 Public Sector Impacts

 It’s not only the private sector suffering from poor procurement.
 A 2015 Deloitte report estimates that with better procurement procedures, the Australian government could save $2.5 billion and boost GDP by an additional $5.1 billion by 2030.

 After the Scottish government implemented their first-ever procurement strategy in 2017, they report saving taxpayers almost £160 million, paying 99% of invoices within ten days, and contracting more small and medium Scottish businesses with fair work practices.
 As a result, Scotland boosted the economy in several ways, including supporting SMB and fair employment, putting more money back into the economy faster, and saving taxpayer money.